tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-01-Ins_Welcome.md

 * Delineate what algorithmic trading is and who does it.

-* Implement deep neural networks to predict stock returns of multiple assets.
+* Define and verbally reiterate effective entry and exit rules for trading.

+* Configure position sizing and leveraging.

+* Identify useful trading platforms and trading APIs and reiterate their use cases.

+* Build a predictive model for algorithmic trading.

+* Validate predictive model using backtesting for signal-based trading strategies.

+* Automate the purchase and sale of multiple assets using the recommended or best-ranked trading strategy.

 * Construct signal-based trading strategies from predicted stock returns such as momentum and mean reversion.

 * Rank multiple signal-based trading strategies by potential alpha generation.

-* Backtest signal-based trading strategies to calculate the earning potential of the algorithm using historical data.

-* Automate the purchase and sale of multiple assets using the recommended or best-ranked trading strategy.

 * Build portfolios with specific allocations to each underlying asset based on the predicted alpha generation of each stock.

 ### Instructor Notes

-* Today's lesson will consist of elements taught in the Pandas and Machine Learning.
+* Today's lesson will consist of elements taught in the Pandas, PyViz, and Machine Learning units.
+The lesson will include data analysis and querying, utilization of trading APIs for automated trade execution, and the visualization of trading performance and transaction analysis using a Panel dashboard.

+* The goal of this unit is to educate students on trading, as well as how to use code to automate trading.
+Trading may be new for many students, so it is important that adequate information is provided regarding what trading is and all of the steps involved in creating entry and exit strategies, as well as which FinTech APIs integrate well with Python for automated trading.

-* Not everyone will have a background in trading.
-Therefore, be thorough when explaining specific trading strategies and key terms.
+* Not everyone will have a background in trading, so be thorough when explaining specific trading terminology, concepts, and strategies.
+Instead of painting the entire picture for students, focus on the individual steps required to execute a trade, and then apply coding concepts (i.e. iterations) to illustrate how the step can be automated using Python code.
+Definitions for key trading terminology will be provided.

+* Review sessions will be geared towards allowing students to ask as many questions as possible.
+Questions should be prioritized over instructor posed review questions.
+While we want to provide as much opportunity as possible for students to ask questions, it is also important that the class is paced so that all material is covered.

+  * Encourage students to review supplementary resources, to reach out to TAs individually for assistance, and to attend office hours to address any unanswered questions or confusion.

 * Have your TAs keep track of time with the [Time Tracker](TimeTracker.xlsx).